snerpton/textbox-multiple-character-limited/README.md

 This is were the problems begin!

-First I added an empty Test 3.
+First I added an empty Test 3 (unit_02.js).
 This doesn't throw any errors, so I think the way I am introducing this test is OK.

-My next step is to add bits of the test 3 one by one.
+My next step is to add bits of Test 3 one by one.

 Because I don't know if I need to mock the assetService, or at this stage know how to mock the assetsService, I removed reference to it in my controller BwtTextboxMultipleCharacterLimitedController i.e. I register my controller in BwtTextboxMultipleCharacterLimited.controller.js with:
 ```javascript